Monsoon Season

 Monsoon Season is the debut mixtape from Hanumankind.
-The album released on July 25, 2025, via Capitol Records, Def Jam Recordings, and Universal Music Group, the project features collaborations with artists such as A$AP Rocky, Denzel Curry, Maxo Kream, Roisee, and Rudy Mukta.
+The mixtape was released on July 25, 2025, via Capitol Records, Def Jam Recordings, and Universal Music Group.
+The project features collaborations with artists such as A$AP Rocky, Denzel Curry, Maxo Kream, Roisee, and Rudy Mukta.

 Background and recording

-There were no mentions of the mixtape until July 11, 2025, apart from a teasing while performing "Holiday" at A Colors Show, when Hanumankind posted the official music video for "Villainous Freestyle."
+There were no mentions of the mixtape until July 11, 2025, apart from a teasing while performing "Holiday" at A Colors Show, when Hanumankind posted the official music video for "Villainous Freestyle".
 In the music video, he announced the mixtape title, revealed the track list, and confirmed the release date.

 "Big Dawgs" was the first lead single from the mixtape, produced by Kalmi.
 Released on July 9, 2024, by Universal Music India, the track gained international acclaim, debuting at number 57 on the US Billboard Hot 100.
 The music video, directed by Bijoy Shetty, was filmed inside a traditional "well of death" carnival attraction in Ponnani, Kerala.
 The single amassed over 400 million streams on Spotify.
 Its success led to Hanumankind being featured on the cover of Spotify's Global Hip Hop Playlist and signing with Capitol Records.

-A remix featuring American rapper A$AP Rocky, was released on December 5, 2024.
+A remix featuring American rapper A$AP Rocky was released on December 5, 2024.
 The track was first previewed when the two performed it together at Rolling Loud Thailand.
 The remix featured new verses from Hanumankind, as well as a slowed-down part midway through the song, which was originally heard at the end of the original one.

 Released in March 2025, "Run It Up", the second lead single, reunited Hanumankind with producer Kalmi and director Bijoy Shetty.
-Drawing on traditional Keralan chenda drums, its music video showcases martial art forms like Kalaripayattu, Mardani khel, Gatka, Thang Ta and Theyyam.
+Drawing on traditional chenda drums of Kerala, its music video showcases martial art forms such as Kalaripayattu, Mardani khel, Gatka, Thang Ta, and Theyyam.

 Hanumankind premiered a new track titled “Holiday” on the live performance platform A Colors Show, delivering a captivating rendition that blends contemplative lyricism with commanding presence.
-The track produced by Parimal Shais and Kalmi, further elevated his international profile, leading to an appearance at Netflix’s Tudum live event, and was celebrated in press as a “bold and commanding” display of his artistic range.
+The track produced by Parimal Shais and Kalmi further elevated his international profile, leading to an appearance at Netflix’s Tudum live event, and was celebrated in the press as a “bold and commanding” display of his artistic range.

-Originally performed at "On The Radar", the track later became widely known as "Villainous Freestyle".
-It released on October 24, 2024 on YouTube, and was later re-released on all streaming platforms, under the new title, on July 11, 2025, just a week before the album release.
+Originally performed at "On The Radar", the track that later became widely known as "Villainous Freestyle" was released on October 24, 2024, on YouTube and re-released on all streaming platforms under the new title on July 11, 2025, just a week before the album's release.

 Release

-Monsoon Season released on July 25, 2025, featuring production from longtime collaborators Parimal Shais and Kalmi.
+Monsoon Season was released on July 25, 2025, featuring production from longtime collaborators Parimal Shais and Kalmi.